vanshvij44/SQL-pizza-sales-analysis/README.md

 # SQL-pizza-sales-analysis
-Analyzing the sales of a pizza shop using sql
+Analyzing the sales of a pizza shop using sql.
+Integrating excel with sql to import tables and getting relevant data from the table.